The Best Type Of Soil For Grass – What Kind Is It?

 03/08/2022 08:49 pm GMT

-Since you describe your soil as very clay, this means the pores spaces are very tight, do not drain well and holds too much water.
+Since you describe your soil as very clay, the pores spaces are very tight, do not drain well, and hold too much water.

-For those who have more of sandy soils, the soil of the lawn area has pore spaces which are large and do not hold enough water.
+For those with more sandy soils, the lawn area’s soil has large pore spaces and does not hold enough water.

-When sand, clay and humus all come together in the right amounts, the humus acts as a “glue” to bind all the materials to create a soil that has large and small pores that holds both moisture and air.
+When sand, clay, and humus all come together in the right amounts, the humus acts as a “glue” to bind all the materials to create soil with large and small pores that hold moisture and air.

 soil-lawn-112312015dPin